cyb3rick/mvc/README.md

 mvc
 ===

-This workflow tutorial on MVC using expressjs, node, mongodb, and jasmine. :)
+This is a workflow tutorial on MVC using expressjs, node, mongodb, and jasmine. :)